9K Gold Hallmarking Mandate: Transforming India’s Gold Market and Consumer Trust

 Positive Reactions:

-• Consumer trust: Industry stakeholders, including the All India Gem and Jewellery Domestic.
-Council support the move because hallmarking assures consumers of purity.
-The practice of 9K hallmarking among goldsmiths serving daily-wear jewellery customers functions a trust-building instrumental toward their expanding segment.
+- Consumer trust: Industry stakeholders, including the All India Gem and Jewellery Domestic Council, support the move because hallmarking assures consumers of purity.
+The practice of 9K hallmarking among goldsmiths serving daily-wear jewellery customers functions as a trust-building instrument for their expanding segment.

 Concerns and Challenges:

-• Cost Implications: Hallmarking costs which get transferred to consumers will reduce the affordability of 9K gold.
-Small jewellers express about certification fees because they might drive up retail price, which would push away customers who shop on a budget.
+- Cost Implications: Hallmarking costs transferred to consumers will reduce the affordability of 9K gold.
+Small jewellers express concern about certification fees because they might drive up retail prices, pushing away customers who shop on a budget.

-• Compliance Issues: Many small jewellers from tier-2 and tiers-3 cities find it difficult to follow hallmarking regulations because of their restricted access to AHCs and complicated certification systems.
-The World Gold Council stated that additional AHCs need to be established for proper national coverage.
+- Compliance Issues: Many small jewellers from tier-2 and tier-3 cities find it difficult to follow hallmarking regulations because of their restricted access to AHCs and complicated certification systems.
+The World Gold Council stated that additional AHCs must be established for national coverage.

-• Implementation Gaps: The achievement of full implementation demands stringent BIS monitoring to stop non-compliance practice, predominantly from unorganized jewellers.
-The industry members highlights that making certification procedures easier would help small-scale artisans the most.
+- Implementation Gaps: The achievement of full implementation demands stringent BIS monitoring to stop non-compliance practices, predominantly from unorganized jewellers.
+The industry members highlight that making certification procedures easier would help small-scale artisans the most.

 Impact on Future Gold Purchasing: